L.A. Aqueduct Power

 The eight hydroelectric power plants located along the Aqueduct route provide Los Angeles with clean, low cost electricity in addition to providing power for LADWP facilities along the system.
 These plants generate more electricity than they consume.
 It is estimated that each year, the Owens Valley hydro powerplants can generate approximately 122 megawatts of energy when running at maximum capacity, which is enough to serve about 179,000 homes.

-The hydropower generated from the electric power plant plus 4 substations provides electricity to all 6,000 LADWP customers in the Owens Valley which includes both residential households and commercial businesses.
+The hydropower generated from the electric power plant plus four substations provides electricity to more than 6,000 LADWP electric customers in the Owens Valley which includes both residential households and commercial businesses.

-• Responsible for inspection, maintenance or replacement, and operation of the following: energy generation, energy storage, transmission, and distribution.
+• Responsible for inspection, maintenance, and operation of the following: energy generation, energy storage, transmission, and distribution.

 L.A.
 AQUEDUCT POWER FACILITIES

 Haiwee Hydroelectric Power Station

 Pine Tree Wind Farm and Pine Tree Solar – Tehachapi Mountains